-The final two sessions examined the effects of public policies on the capital structure of businesses.
-The first session considered whether the recent reforms of the income tax code encouraged businesses to rely on debt financing more than they had in the past.
-This session also discussed the potential problems of using the tax codes to regulate the capital structures of businesses.
-The second session considered how the regulation of financial intermediaries, such as banks, fosters debt financing.
-This session also discussed whether new banking regulations might promote more equity financing without necessarily making financial intermediaries less secure.
+The final two sessions examine the effects of public policies on the capital structure of businesses.
+The first session considers whether the recent reforms of the income tax code encouraged businesses to rely on debt financing more than they had in the past.
+This session also discusses the potential problems of using the tax codes to regulate the capital structures of businesses.
+The second session considers how the regulation of financial intermediaries, such as banks, fosters debt financing.
+This session also discusses whether new banking regulations might promote more equity financing without necessarily making financial intermediaries less secure.